-Whole-body PET/CT (Discovery LS scanner, GE Healthcare) was acquired $67 \pm 15 \,\mathrm{min}$ after intravenous bolus injection of FDG (5 MBq/kg) using standard PET/CT acquisition protocols.
-Patients had been fasting for more than or equal to 6 h and blood glucose at injection was less than 8.3 mmol/l.
-Attenuation correction was performed using an unenhanced CT (140 keV, 80 mA, 0.8 s per rotation, table speed of 15 mm/rotation, slice thickness of 5 mm).
-Liver lesions were considered suspicious for metastases when FDG uptake was focally increased compared with surrounding liver on at least two consecutive 5-mm slices.
+Whole-body PET/CT (Discovery LS scanner, GE Medical System) was acquired 67 ± 15 min after intravenous bolus injection of FDG (5 MBq/kg) using standard PET/CT acquisition protocols.
+Patients had been fasting for ≥ 6 hours and blood glucose at injection was <8.3mmol/L. Attenuation correction was performed using an unenhanced CT (140 keV, 80 mA, 0.8s per rotation, table speed of 15 mm/rotation, slice thickness 5mm).
+Liver lesions were considered suspicious for metastases when FDG uptake was focally increased compared to surrounding liver on at least 2 consecutive 5-mm slices.

-Image analysis
+Image Analysis

-An experienced radiologist evaluated the MR images and an experienced nuclear medicine specialist evaluated the PET images.
+An experienced radiologist evaluated the MRI images and an experienced nuclear medicine specialist evaluated the PET images.
 Each reader was blinded to the results of the other modality.
 For MR, hepatic lesions were numbered, evaluated and their largest diameter measured.
-For each suspicious liver lesion, maximal standardized uptake value (SUV) corrected for body weight was obtained.
-To facilitate result comparison with other PET centers, we expressed the lesion SUV normalized to normal liver parenchyma SUV ('lesion-to-liver SUV ratio') by dividing the lesion SUV by liver SUV averaged in a volume of more than or equal to 27 cm3 in a region with uniform activity on PET distant from areas with abnormally increased or decreased FDG uptake.
-In a second reading, MRI and PET images were subsequently compared with each other to classify each lesion as being detected by both (MR + PET) or a single modality (MRI or PET).
-The intrinsically low resolution of PET scanners and the three-dimensional voxel sampling contribute to the 'partial volume effect,' which significantly diminishes the apparent SUV in lesions smaller than twice the PET scanner resolution [21].
-Therefore, referring to the known spatial resolution of our scanner of about 6 mm [22], a subgroup analysis was performed according to lesion size of less than 1.2 and more than or equal to 1.2 cm diameter.
+For each suspicious liver lesion, maximal standardized uptake values (SUV) corrected for body weight were obtained.
+To facilitate result comparison with other PET centers, we expressed the lesion SUV normalized to normal liver parenchyma SUV ("lesion-to-liver SUV ratio") by dividing the lesion SUV by liver SUV averaged in a volume of ≥ 27 cm3 in a region with uniform activity on PET distant from areas with abnormally increased or decreased FDG uptake.
+In a second reading, MRI and PET images were subsequently compared to each other to classify each lesion as being detected by both (MR+PET) or a single modality (MRI or PET).
+The intrinsically low resolution of PET scanners and the 3-D voxel sampling contribute to the "partial volume effect", which significantly diminishes the apparent SUV in lesions smaller than twice the PET scanner resolution [21].
+Therefore, referring to the known spatial resolution of our scanner of about 6 mm [22], a subgroup analysis was performed according to lesion size <1.2 and ≥1.2 cm diameter.

-Statistical analysis
+Statistical Analysis

-Results are presented as mean ± standard deviation, if not specified otherwise.
+Results are presented as mean \pm standard deviation (SD), if not specified otherwise.
 Group comparisons were made using unpaired Student's t-tests for continuous variables and the χ^2 -test for categorical variables.
 Lesion changes from baseline to follow-up used paired Student's t-test, and associations were sought using Pearson's correlations.
-Significance was considered for P values of less than 0.05.
+Significance was considered for P values <0.05.